 Problem Sets.
 You are responsible for completing one set per week.
-The problem sets will be handed out each Tuesday (B day) and will be collected the following Tuesday (B day), at the beginning of class.
+The problem sets will be handed out each Thursday (C day) and will be collected the following Thursday (C day), at the beginning of class.
 If the problem sets are late the following penalties apply:

-Not turned in by class time, but turned in by 4:00 p.m. of the same day

-Not turned in on time, but turned in by noon the following class day

-Turned in later than noon the following class day
+Not turned in by class time, but turned in by 4:00 p.m. of the same day -20% Not turned in on time, but turned in by noon the following class day -50% Turned in later than noon the following class day -100%

 - Webwork.
-An online portion of problem sets will usually be assigned each "B" day to be completed by the next "B" day by 5 PM.
+An online portion of problem sets will usually be assigned each "C" day to be completed by the next "C" day by 10 AM (beginning of class).
 Late submissions will not be accepted, as the system will stop taking submissions by that time.
 This is counted as part of the Problem Set grade. - Projects.
 These may be varied in length, and are often designed to be done with a partner.
 Writing in mathematics is a focus, along with the mathematics involved.
 A project will replace the problem set for that given week(s). - Quizzes.
 These will usually be short (few problems), and may be unannounced.
 This is part of individual assessments. - Exams.
 These will be announced well ahead of time and will usually be at the end of a unit.
 You should expect the exams to consist of a calculator-use section, as well as a no-calculator-use section.
 You may not keep your exams, but may come into the Math Office to look them over any time.
 This is part of individual assessments. - Final Exam.
 This will be comprehensive, and will consist of a calculator-use section and a no-calculator-use section.